LeedsRaspJam/OTIS/README.md

 This repository is used to host a Pages site, see [otis.leedsraspjam.co.uk](https://otis.leedsraspjam.co.uk) for the finished docs.

 Built using [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) + [Sphinx](https://www.sphinx-doc.org/en/master/).
-Make sure to move output from build/html to root before committing.
+Make sure to move the successfull build files from sphinx-dir/build/html to root before committing.
 # Useful Files
  * [LICENSE.MD](LICENSE.MD) - Contains licensing info for this repo
  * [README.md](README.md) - This file